Cut sheet ready

 Pre-K control 10 px Moderate guide width with early turns.
 Coach small snips, thumbs-up paper position, and stopping before tight turns.

 Kindergarten shapes 8 px Narrower guides and shape turns.
-Ask the helper hand to turn the paper while the scissor hand stays steadier.
+Ask the helper hand to turn the sheet while the cutting hand stays steady.

 Challenge review 6 px Thin guides, multiple turns, and longer routes.
-Use only after wide-line control is steady.
+Use only after wide-line control is steady and the child does not rush.

 Setup Note Triggers:

 Glue Paste box is on.
-Prepare glue and a discard area so cut strips do not crowd the table.
+Prepare glue and a discard area before cutting begins.

 Worked Examples: